 - Sixth and seventh digits = State Assigned, County Number

 How do I return my ballot?

-- Or you can deliver it to any Ballot Drop-Off Location or Voter Service and Polling Center
+- Or you can deliver it to any Ballot Drop-Off Location or Voter Service and Polling Center for free

 - Please note that ballots must be received by 7 p.m. on Election Day, November 7, in order to be counted.

 - All ballots received by 7 p.m. on Election Day are counted in the same manner.

 - Please remember that post marks do not count as received.

 - If you make a mistake, damage or lose your ballot, you may ask for a replacement one.